roman-h-p-spiwak/KPI-Dashboard/SCRUM/SCRUM.md

 ## Edit Year Page

 **Definition of Done:** A page that can be accessed by clicking the edit year button on a year's page.
-This page will display two buttons: one for editing the year's annual data and one for editing the year's targets.
+This page will display three buttons: one for editing the year's annual data, a second for editing the year's targets, and a third for editing the year's configs.
 Each button should take the user to a new page.
 Clicking on the annual data button will take the user to a page that displays all the annual data in distinct boxes that can be edited.
 Any edits to the annual data will ask the user where this new data comes from.
 The user can refuse to answer, specify a new source, or edit the data of an existing source.
 Clicking on the target button will take the user to a grid of distinct boxes with one sub-goal's targets in each box.
 Clicking a box will allow the user to edit it.
+Clicking on the configs button will take the user to a list of all the configurations for that year.

 **Time:** This one could take a while.
 It requires passing data from the front end to the back end.
 Maybe a day, possibly two.